Behind the camera: Robert Doisneau

 In 2005 she sold the original print, which bears the photographer’s authentic signature and stamp, that Robert Doisneau had sent her a few days after taking the shot.
 At the Artcurial Briest-Poulain-Le Fur auction, an unidentified Swiss collector paid 155,000 euros, more than 10 times what it was expected to fetch.
 A surprised Mrs. Bornet told the French media that she would use the proceeds to set up a film production company with her husband.

-Robert Doisneau became one of Frances most prolific and popular photographers.
+Robert Doisneau became one of Frances’s most prolific and popular photographers.
 He is known for his everyday shots of life in France’s cafés and streets.
 He once said that “The marvels of daily life are exciting; no movie director can arrange the unexpected that you find in the street.”
-Which is ironic considering that his most famous picture was staged.
+This is ironic considering that his most famous picture was staged.
 Critic’s have tried to marginalize his artistic reputation as a “cheerful chappie” who marched around happily taking pictures of whoever passed him by.
 However, this image has always annoyed those close to him.
 His daughter, Francine Doisneau, “Nothing could be further from the truth, … If you look closely at his work, you’ll see that the lightness, the carefree touch he strives for, aims to mask his own melancholy.”
-Doisneau own life was indeed anything but cheerful.
+Doisneau’s own life was indeed anything but cheerful.
 Born in Gentilly in the Val-de-Marne, France 1912.
 He watched his father march off to World War I and then his mother died when he was seven.
 Raised by an aunt and then stepmother who never showed him the love that his mother did, he eventually trained as an engraver at the Ecole Estienne in Chantilly.
 However, when he graduated he found that his training was out of date and useless.
 While working at a pharmaceutical firm he learned photography in the advertising department.
-He first started taking pictures as a hobbyist but soon he turned pro selling his first photo-story to the Excelsior newspaper in 1932 at the age of 20.
+He first started taking pictures as a hobbyist but soon he turned pro selling his first photo story to the Excelsior newspaper in 1932 at the age of 20.

 When World War II came around, he was first a member of the French Army and then the Resistance using his skills as an engraver to forge passports and identification papers.
 After the war, he did some freelance work for a number of international magazines including Life, and Vogue.
 Through Vogue, he became well known in the high-society fashion circles but Robert Doisneau didn’t go down in the books for his fashion photography but his “street photography”.
 Some of his favorite pictures were of street urchins and those whom he called “Urban Gallantry” (prostitutes).
 He used to wander the streets at night trying to capture those on the edge of French society.
 One of his favorite pictures, taken in 1935, is a near self-portrait of Doisneau as a street kid.
 A short film about his version of Paris, Le Paris de Robert Doisneau, was made in 1973.
 Doisneau won the Prix Kodak in 1947, the Prix Niepce in 1956 and was a consultant to Expo ’67, Canada.
 He died on April Fools’ Day 1994.